techwriter-pl/techwriter-pl.github.io/README.md

 Your post is a Markdown file with a `.md` extension, usually along with some graphics.
 The post is identified by a title, date, author, and tags.

-**Super helpful hint:** Before you add your first post, set up your codespace and VS Code.
+**Prerequisite:** Before you add your first post, set up your codespace and VS Code.
 See the relevant sections below.

 To add a post: